 Local/State Plan and Program Consistency

-Chapter 729 of the 2012 Acts of Assembly changed the required transportation elements that must be included in a locality’s comprehensive plan and directed VDOT to notify the Commonwealth Transportation Board if the adopted transportation plan portion of a locality’s comprehensive plan is not consistent with:
+Chapter 729 of the 2012 Acts of Assembly amended §33.1-12 and §15.2-2223, which changed the required transportation elements that must be included in a locality’s comprehensive plan and directed VDOT to notify the Commonwealth Transportation Board if the adopted transportation plan portion of a locality’s comprehensive plan is not consistent with:

 - The statewide transportation plan (VTrans);